Gigi Hadid Faces Backlash Over Pro-Palestine Tweets: 'Everything's Taken the Wrong Way'

 Gigi Hadid is standing up for her Palestinian heritage once again — and her comments are causing Internet controversy.

-The 22-year-old model, whose father, Mohamed Hadid, is of Palestinian origin, spoke out on Twitter in support of the Palestinians killed by Israeli troops at the Gaza border earlier this week.
+The 23-year-old model, whose father, Mohamed Hadid, is of Palestinian origin, spoke out on Twitter in support of the Palestinians killed by Israeli troops at the Gaza border earlier this week.
 Hadid expressed that she feels the ongoing conflict isn’t about race or religion, but instead it’s centered around “greed.”

 “I’ve said it before and I’ll say it again.
 For me, this is not about religion or one against the other – it’s about the greed. #FreePalestine #freegaza #coexist,” Hadid wrote in the Tweet.